 - Urinary tract infection

 Older individuals can develop kidney infections without any underlying conditions.
-There are rare genetic diseases like polycystic kidney disease and Fabry disease that can cause kidney pain and be mistaken for back pain.
+Rare genetic diseases like polycystic kidney disease and Fabry disease can cause kidney pain and be mistaken for back pain.

 Telling the Difference

-There is no quick and easy way to figure out if it is back or kidney pain.
-Especially, if a constant aching is present.
-Seeing an experienced doctor or chiropractor is the recommended option for getting a formal and accurate diagnosis.
-A physical exam, family, and personal medical history will be collected along with various tests.
+There is no quick and easy way to determine if it is back or kidney pain.
+Especially if a constant aching is present.
+Seeing an experienced doctor or chiropractor is recommended for getting a formal and accurate diagnosis.
+A physical exam, family and personal medical history will be collected, and various tests.
 Tests can include: